-John has tertiary qualifications in Marketing, Superannuation Management and Insurance.
+John has tertiary qualifications in marketing, superannuation and trust management, insurance and Aboriginal studies.

 Glen is very involved in working with Aboriginal communities and groups and some of these relationships date back to the early 80’s.
 He works with five Native Title trust clients and is constantly travelling to meet with traditional land owners.